envkey/envkeygo/README.md

 ### Overriding Vars

 envkeygo will not overwrite existing environment variables or additional variables set in a `.env` file.
 This can be convenient for customizing environments that otherwise share the same configuration.
 You can read more about this topic in the EnvKey [docs](https://docs.envkey.com/overriding-envkey-variables.html).

+### Working Offline

+envkeygo caches your encrypted config in development so that you can still use it while offline.
+Your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.
+If you do have a connection available, envkeygo will always load the latest config.
+Your cached encrypted config is stored in `$HOME/.envkey/cache`

+For caching purposes, the gem assumes you're in development mode if a `.env` file exists in the root of your project.

 ## Further Reading